scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 use this as a way to illustrate the three important parallel algorithms and show how they allow us to solve non-trivial problems.
 A three-dimensional version is also implemented and compared with HooMD_.
 The results show that our code can be almost two-times faster for the problem considered.
+A `Google Colaboratory notebook`_ is provided to make it easy to explore Compyle and these examples.